gjmcn/atomic-agents-vis/docs/README.md

 ## Particles

-Set `backParticles` to `true` to specify that the back container (see [Drawing Order](#drawing-order)) is a <i>particle container</i>.
-Similarly, use `middleParticles` and `frontParticles` to use particle containers for the middle and front containers respectively.
+Set the `backParticles` option to `true` to specify that the back container (see [Drawing Order](#drawing-order)) is a <i>particle container</i>.
+The `middleParticles` and `frontParticles` options are used similarly.

-Particle containers improve performance, but are only suitable in some cases:
+Using particle containers improves performance, but they are only suitable in some cases:

 * All images used by agents in the container must come from the same sprite sheet <i>or</i> all agents must use [basic shapes](#shapes).

-* The tints and alphas of agents in a particle container can be updated (as can the radii and pointings of actors), but the sprites cannot be updated &mdash; changes to sprites are ignored.
+* The tints and alphas of agents in a particle container can be updated as normal (as can the radii and pointings of actors), but the sprites cannot be updated.

 Instead of setting a particle option such as `backParticles` to `true`, we can use a positive integer: the estimated maximum size required for the container.
 This need not be accurate since the container will resize if more 'particles' are required.
-When a particle option is `true`, `10000` is used for the estimated max size.
+When a particle option is `true`, `10000` is used as the estimated maximum size.

 ## The `visObs` function